JuncaiL/SpecMoE/README.md

 **Model Evaluation**

 We use the "Average number of tokens verified" $N$ ( see reference  [link](https://arxiv.org/abs/2305.09781) ） as the metric to evaluate these models.
-These metric demonstrates that giving the same input to the small speculative model and llama-7b, counting from the first predicted tokens, how many successive tokens in the output sentence of the small speculative model are the same as the output sentence of the  llama-7b.
+This metric demonstrates that giving the same input to the small speculative model and llama-7b, counting from the first predicted tokens, how many successive tokens in the output sentence of the small speculative model are the same as the output sentence of the  llama-7b.

 - **Average number of tokens verified**